30 Ways To Stay Connected With Your Teen

 2. Create little rituals to connect.

-Maybe you insist on a kiss in exchange for the car keys.
+Maybe you always give a hug along with the car keys.
 Or you always go for pizza together on Sunday night.
 Or you get your nails done with your daughter.
 Find things that work, and make them happen regularly.
-Your teen will come to expect and accept it, and will rely on those moments of connection.
+Your teen will come to expect and rely on those moments of connection.

 3. Be their sounding board.